JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 1. Frustration with the restrictiveness of relational schemas, desire for a more dynamic and expressive data model

 ### 2.1.2 The Object-Relational Mismatch

+The disconnect between the object-oriented model and the SQL data model is sometimes called an impedance mismatch (a term borrowed from electronics).

+Object-relational mapping (ORM) frameworks like ActiveRecord and Hibernate reduce boilerplate code required for the translation layer but they can't completely hide the differences between the two models.

+For a resume or a LinkedIn profile, the profile as a whole can be identified by a unique identifier, `user_id`.
+Fields like `first_name` and `last_name` can be columns on the `users` table.
+However, most people have had more than one job and varying numners of education.
+The one-to-many relationship can be represented:

+1, In the traditional SQL (prior to SQL 1999), put positions, education, and contact information in separate tables, with a foreign key reference to the `users` table.
+1. Later versions of SQL added support for structured datatypes and XML, with support for querying and indexing inside those documents.
+These features are supported to varying degrees by Orable, IBM DB2, MS SQL Server, and PostegreSQL.
+A JSON datatype is also supported by some, including IBM DB2, MySQL, and PostgreSQL.
+1. A third options is to encode jobs as a JSON or XML, store as text column and let the application interpret structure and content.
+In this setup, you typically cannot use the database to query values inside that encoded column.

 ### 2.1.3 Many-to-One and Many-to-Many Relationships
 ### 2.1.4 Are Document Databases Repeating History?
 ### 2.1.5 Relational Versus Document Databases Today